Fact Sheet H4

 Administration and services for members

-Staff in the Serjeant-at-Arms Office help organise ceremonial occasions, set up members’ offices within Parliament House and arrange members’ travel.
+Staff in the Serjeant-at-Arms Office help organise ceremonial occasions, set up members’ offices within Parliament House and administer some members' entitlements.

 The Serjeant provides accreditation for all media representatives working in Parliament.
 Accreditation allows them to use the media galleries and other facilities.